Students may now file the 2018-2019 FAFSA at www.fafsa.ed.gov, using UD's school code (001431).

 Please Note: A Federal Student Aid ID (the same FSA ID you used to sign your FAFSA) is required to complete all of the federal mandatory items listed above.
 If the student has misplaced the FSA ID, please visit https://fsaid.ed.gov/npas/index.htm.

-Parents of dependent undergraduate students may apply for the Federal Direct PLUS Loan to cover educational expenses that are not covered by the FAFSA package.
+Parents of dependent undergraduate students may apply for the Federal Direct PLUS Loan to cover educational expenses not covered by the FAFSA package.

-IMPORTANT: You must have a valid FAFSA on file for the academic year for which you are applying the PLUS loan.
+IMPORTANT: You must have a valid FAFSA on file for the academic year for which you are requesting the PLUS loan.

-A printable copy of the following information can be found here: 2015-2016 Parent Plus Loan Supplement
+A printable copy of the following information can be found on the Parent Plus Loan Supplement

-The Parent PLUS Loan Application, Master Promissory Note, and Entrance Counseling can be completed here: studentloans.gov.
-(Note: Entrance Counseling should be completed by first-time Plus Loan borrowers.)
+The Parent PLUS Loan Application, Master Promissory Note, PLUS Credit Counseling, and other related information about the PLUS loan can be completed at studentloans.gov.

-First, file the Free Application for Federal Student Aid (FAFSA) or renewal FAFSA for the 2015-2016 academic year at www.fafsa.ed.gov.
-Then complete the 2015-2016 Federal Direct PLUS application on StudentLoans.gov and the information will be forwarded to student Financial Services for verification.
-To complete the online application, sign in under "Manager My Direct Loan" using your Department of Education's FAFSA FSA ID to Complete PLUS Request process.
-You must be the biological (including non-custodial), adoptive or in some cases, the step-parent of the student.
+First, file the Free Application for Federal Student Aid (FAFSA) or renewal FAFSA for the relevant academic year at www.fafsa.ed.gov.
+Then complete the correct year's Federal Direct PLUS application on StudentLoans.gov and the information will be forwarded to student Financial Services for certification.
+To complete the online application, click on the "Parent Borrowers" tab and select "Apply for a PLUS Loan".
+You must be the biological (including non-custodial), adoptive or, in some cases, the step-parent of the student.
 Also, you must be a U.S. Citizen or Eligible Non-Citizen (e.g. Permanent Resident) to be eligible for this loan.
 Borrowers are subject to a credit check to determine credit-worthiness.
-Parents with an adverse credit history, including being more than 90 days or more past due in the repayment of a debt, or those who defaulted or foreclosed on a loan, or filed bankruptcy in the past may be denied a PLUS loan.
+Parents with an adverse credit history, including being more than 90 days or more past due in the repayment of a debt, or those who defaulted or foreclosed on a loan, or filed bankruptcy in the past, may be denied a PLUS loan.

-Please note: There is a 4.272% loan origination fee which will be deducted from the amount that you request, i.e. if you request $10,000, the actual amount disbursed to the student will be $9572
+Please note: A loan origination fee, an amount determined by Congress and which may change annually, will be deducted from the PLUS loan amount you request.
+See the amount here.
+For example, if you request $10,000 and the origination fee is 4.15%, the actual amount disbursed to the student will be $9,585

+You have a choice.
 You may choose to defer payments on your PLUS loan until six months after the date the student ceases to be enrolled at least half-time (6 credits).
-The Direct Loan Service will provide you with the option to pay the interest that accrues on the loan prior to the start of repayment, either monthly or quarterly, or capitalized quarterly.
-Alternately, you may choose to begin repayment 60 days after the loan is fully disbursed, e.g. 60 days after the Spring 2016 disbursement if your loan is for both fall and spring semesters, or for Spring 2016 only.
+In the meantime, the Direct Loan Service will provide you with the option to pay the interest that accrues on the loan prior to the start of repayment, either monthly or quarterly.
+Alternately, you may choose to begin repayment 60 days after the loan is fully disbursed, e.g. 60 days after the spring semester disbursement if your loan is for both fall and spring semesters, or for spring only.
 If you do so, the interest that accrues from the first disbursement to the start of the repayment will be capitalized.

 Yes.
-At any time during the loan period(s) you may request that the loan amount(s) you were approved for be reduced or cancelled.
+At any time during the loan period(s) you may request that the loan amount(s) for which you were approved be reduced or cancelled.
 An increase to the original request may require a new loan to be processed for the additional amount only.
-However, in all these cases your request for a loan change MUST be submitted in writing via email to email@example.com; please include the student name, student id, parent borrower name, additional amount requested for each term on this communication. (i.e. $2000 Fall; $2000 Spring).
+However, in all these cases your request for a loan change MUST be submitted in writing via email to email@example.com; please include the student name, student id, parent borrower name, and additional amount requested for each term on this communication (i.e., $2000 Fall; $2000 Spring).

 Please bear in mind that it is your responsibility to meet all UD bill payment deadlines.
-Your application must be submitted in sufficient time to allow processing and disbursement of funds.
-Payment for the Fall semester is due August 1.
+Your PLUS application should be submitted in sufficient time to allow processing and disbursement of funds.
+Payment for the Fall semester is due August 1, and for Spring semester payment is due at the start of January.

-If the Direct PLUS loan you applied for is not reflected on your semester bill, from your online bill in My Finances, you may indicate you have an additional pending credit, specify PLUS loan and then deduct the amount.
-This will allow you to pay a partial or even no payment from your semester bill but you will be considered financially clear for your first billing.
+If the Direct PLUS loan you applied for is not reflected on your semester bill, from your online bill in My Finances, you may indicate you have an additional credit, specify PLUS loan and then deduct the amount.
+This will allow you to pay a partial or even no payment from your semester bill, and you will be considered financially cleared for your first billing.
 Failure to take action from your online bill could result in late or installment penalties.
-Remember, the amount of your loan that you can deduct from the bill is the amount you requested minus the 4.272% origination fee.
+Remember, the amount of your loan that you can deduct from the bill is the amount you requested minus an origination fee.

-The parent who applied for the loan must be the same parent to complete the MPN.
-If the loan is approved and this is the first time the parent is borrowing a PLUS loan for this student, or if the parent needed an endorser on a previous PLUS loan.
+If the PLUS loan is approved, and this is the first time the parent is borrowing a PLUS loan for this student, or if the parent needed an endorser on a previous PLUS loan, the parent who applied for the loan must complete the MPN.

 Please Note: The Promissory Note should only be completed once the parent has received confirmation that the loan has been approved.